 Benefits of Keeping a Fitness Journal

-1. The Key To Celebration
+1. The Key to Celebration

-One of the most encouraging acts you can ever do in your life is to track your progress.
+One of the most encouraging acts you can do in your life is to track your progress.
 If you’ve set goals, it’s absolutely crucial for you to know if you’re moving any closer.

 As Tony Robbins, a top-notch motivational speaker and author, said: Progress is happiness.
 It’s one thing to crave progress and another thing to start measuring it.
-Here’s when the workout journal comes in handy.
+That’s when the workout journal comes in handy.